14 Multivariate Regression

 3. Note that the correlation is higher for BB.
 To quickly get an idea of the uncertainty associated with this correlation estimate, we will fit a linear model and compute confidence intervals for the slope coefficient.
 However, first make scatterplots to confirm that fitting a linear model is appropriate.

-5. In a previous section, we computed the correlation between mothers and daughters, mothers and sons, fathers and daughters, and fathers and sons, and noticed that the highest correlation is between fathers and sons and the lowest is between mothers and sons.
+5. In a previous section, we computed the correlation between mothers and daughters, mothers and sons, fathers and daughters, and fathers and sons.
+We noticed that the highest correlation is between fathers and sons and the lowest is between mothers and sons.
 We can compute these correlations using:

 library(HistData)